JaneliaSciComp/blender-spherical-video/README.md

 OK
 ```
-It also will create a test image `test_createImage.png` in the current directory.
+It also will create a test image `test_createImage.png` in the `blender-spherical-video` subdirectory.